ActivitiesChemistryFeaturedFood

 Restaurants like Alinea, bars like Booker & Dax, and books like Modernist Cuisine are elevating cooking to a new level of science and art.
 I like to explain molecular gastronomy as a way to experience familiar flavors in unfamiliar forms.
 Texture is an important part of taste, and changing the texture of a familiar food is a fun way to deaclimate ourselves to the tastes we’ve become used and trick our brains a little bit.
 In this particular case, I wanted to do play with the concept of peanut butter and jelly and do my own take: Sphere-ified Strawberry and Powdered Peanut Butter.

 You can purchase the ingredients on sites like MolecularRecipes.com and Modernist Pantry, as well as Amazon.
 Most places offer starter kits that include a selection of supplies, and they usually provide additional recipes, too.
-The only special equipment you should need is an immersion blender and a kitchen scale (for accurate measuring).
+You can easily find an immersion blender and a kitchen scale (for accurate measuring) at https://certifiedscale.com/scales-balances/floor-scales, ensuring you have the right tools for precise cooking and baking.

 Strawberry Spheres